WillBuik/NecronomiconPropHunt/HowToPlay.md

    holding their breath are forced to taunt.
  - **Taunt Seeker**: fires a slow, harmless projectile that moves roughly in the direction of an active taunt from a living prop.
+ - **Thumper**: causes nearby non-player objects to jump in the air.
+Prop players will remain stationary.
  - **Self Destruct**: right-click to use.
 After a short fuse, you will explode!
 In the event of a draw, hunters win—so don't be afraid to go for the Hail Mary.